dunnomuch8/adaBpr/README.md

 ### Training with new data with resumed ensemble model
 View previous all models as one single model.

 Or, dont't do this.
-Resort to better solutions/algorithms considering timestamp.
+Resort to better solutions/algorithms.